YungChunLu/DS_Interview_Question/data-analysis.md

 * $$R^2$$ does not indicate whether a regression model is adequate.
 You can have a low R-squared value for a good model \(which have statistical importance on the coefficient\), or a high R-squared value for a model that does not fit the data.
 * $$R^2$$ can not determine whether the coefficient estimates and predictions are biased, which is why we must assess the residual plots.

+Other metrics that could be used on model selection:

+* Adjusted $$R^2$$ : It penalized a complex model, which contains more variables in the model
+* AIC:
+* BIC:

 The definition of$$R^2$$ is